 Poets, Queerness, & What America Looks Like

 A reading featuring poets from the anthology This Is What America Looks Like.
 Moderator Jona Colson will lead a discussion on queerness in the U.S. and how the LGBTQ+ literary tradition is changing, featuring Regie Cabico, Emily Holland, Natalie Illum, and Kim Roberts.
+ASL interpretation will be provided.
+Watch recording.

 Sunday, August 8